 You may also use the Batch Processor to apply previously trained neural networks to different data files.

 When all runs are completed, a log file will show which neural networks give the best results.
 You get a statistical summary of each neural network and the name(s) of the apply files.

 The Race Handicapping Option is useful for predicting race outcomes and solving other ranking problems.

 This Package is also called the Data Ranking Package.
 Neural networks are often used successfully to predict the outcome of a horse race or dog race or for other ranking problems.
-Input data may include variables about each of the field of horses with the network ranking the horses in terms of probable finish places.
-Neural nets, however, do much better at ranking two horses at a time rather than ranking as many as eight or more at a time.
+Input data may include variables about each of the field of horses with the neural network ranking the horses in terms of probable finish places.
+Neural networks, however, do much better at ranking two horses at a time rather than ranking as many as eight or more at a time.
 So the handicapping package explodes the training patterns into all permutations of eight horses taken two at a time.
-Then the net uses that file to learn to rank two horses.
+Then the neural network uses that file to learn to rank two horses.
 The pairs rankings are then automatically analyzed to give you the ranking for the whole field of eight.

 The Graphics Add-On creates a three-dimensional plot of a trained networks output value as it is calculated by varying two selected input variables.
 The inputs are displayed as the X and Y dimensions; the output is displayed as dimension Z.

 The graphs are useful in determining how two input variables influence the neural networks output.
 The program selects the most significant inputs as the default values for the X and Y dimensions.

 For backpropagation neural networks, the most significant input variables are determined by the Contribution Factors Module.
 For Genetic Adaptive General Regression neural networks, the genetic algorithm determines the most significant inputs.
 You also have the package of selecting which inputs to graph.

 The program includes a Graphics Wizard which allows you to change picture properties.